tianchengzhe/EllipTrack_docs/docs/GUI_training.rst

    :align: center
    :width: 500

-To create a new cell or switch to an existing cell, type Cell ID in the **To Cell ID** text box and click ">".
+To create a new cell or switch to an existing cell, type a Cell ID in the **To Cell ID** text box and click ">".
-To record an ellipse, click the ellipse of interest, and then press "R" or click "Record" button.
+To record an ellipse, click the ellipse of interest, and then press "R" or click the "Record" button.
-The ellipse will be highlighted in red, and Cell ID will be displayed next to it.
+This ellipse will be highlighted in red, and its Cell ID will be displayed next to it.
 The number of instances will increase by one.

 Remove Recording
 ****************